MARA

 0.13MillionNorway

-12 project partners from Germany, Estonia, Finland, Latvia, Lithuania, Norway, Poland, Russia and Sweden supported by 13 associated organisations, applied the developed IT tools to analyse the gaps between real mobility needs and existing public and private mobility offers in the remote areas in their regions.
-The performed analysis was an important step to develop action plans for mobility solutions in the partner regions.
+The project MARA brought together 12 project partners from Germany, Estonia, Latvia, Finland, Lithuania, Norway, Poland, Sweden, and Russia.
+Besides, 13 associated organisations got support by applying IT tools to analyse the gaps between real mobility demand and available mobility offers in remote touristic areas of the Baltic Sea region.

 Outputs